-Around the year 1870 came the phylloxera In this area and destroyed many vineyards in the Charente, the present vineyard area with 75,000 hectares is only one third of then.
-The basis for 90% of cognac production is mainly Saint-Émilion / Ugni Blanc ( Trebbiano Toscano ), such as Colombard and to a lesser extent, too Fool Blanche, In 2005, the new breed was added Folignan permitted with a maximum of 10% of the vineyard per holding.
+Around the year 1870 came the phylloxera In this area and destroyed many vineyards in the Charente, the present vineyard area of 75,000 hectares is only one third of then.
+The basis for 90% of cognac production is mainly Saint-Émilion / Ugni Blanc ( Trebbiano Toscano ), such as Colombard and to a lesser extent, too Folle Blanche, In the year 2005 additionally the new breeding became Folignan permitted with a maximum of 10% of the vineyard per holding.
 Already in 1860, the French geologist Henri Coquand (1813-1881) and a professional brandy inspector were commissioned to classify the region in terms of quality.
 But it was only in 1909 that the boundaries and production regulations were fixed.
-Weinbrand was still known outside of France as Cognac, Hugo Asbach (1868-1935) had marketed his product from 1896 as a cognac brandy.
-In order to protect their brandy against German competition, the French enforced in the Treaty of Versailles, that from 1920 only brandy from the range Cognac may be so called.
+Weinbrand was still referred to as Cognac outside of France, Hugo Asbach (1868-1935) had marketed his product from 1896 as a cognac brandy.
+In order to protect their brandy against the German competition, the French enforced in the Versailles Treaty, that from 1920 only brandy from the range Cognac may be so called.
 This is one of the few valid provisions of the Versailles Treaty.
 Incidentally, Cognac was officially recognized on 18 December 2009 in China as the first foreign geographical indication.

 The Cognac area is located in southwestern France about 100 kilometers north of Bordeaux.
-It covers the whole of Charente-Maritime, a large part of the department of Charente, two enclaves in the Dordogne and Deux-Sèvres and smaller islands off the Atlantic coast.
+It covers the whole of the department of Charente-Maritime, a large part of the department of Charente, two enclaves in the Dordogne and Deux-Sèvres and smaller islands off the Atlantic coast.
 The "Région délimitée" has been divided into six zones grouped in concentric circles around the city of Cognac.
-From the range Grande Champagne or Grande Fine Champagne originate the best products, which may carry this designation, (has however nothing to do with the Champagne).
-Around 15% of the production comes from here.
+From the area of Grande Champagne or Grande Fine Champagne are the best products that can bear this name (but has nothing to do with Champagne).
+About 15% of the production comes from here.
 The soil is characterized by a high chalk content, this decreases significantly in the no less well classified areas.
 The others in the order of quality are Petite Champagne (20%), Les Borderies (5%), Fins Bois (40%), Bons Bois (17%) and Bois Ordinaires (3%).
 Likewise, maximum yields (102 hl / ha), grape varieties, type of distillation and storage methods were defined by law.
-Cognac is only allowed to name a product if the grapes originate from this area, where they were distilled and where they also matured.
+Cognac is only allowed to name a product if the grapes come from this area, where they were distilled and where maturation took place.
 Incidentally, in the cognac area, the production of marc fires forbidden.

 A cognac (brandy) is usually made from the typical Cognacglas drunk with bulbous body.
 To the largest and most important Cognachäusern, in part also Armagnac and champagne produce, count among others González Byass (Sherry house) Camus.
 Courvoisier.
 Delamain.
 Desmaurin.
 Godet Frères.
 Hennessy, Thomas Hine.
 Marnier Lapostolle (Marnier) Martell and Rémy Martin ( Rémy Cointreau ).
 But not all grapes of the Cognac region become brandy.
 Part of the harvest will be in the department of Charente Vin de pays processed.
-The classified as AOC Pineau des Charentes is a so-called alcoholic Vin de liqueur, The "Esprit de Cognac" is a high-quality light cognac, which is used in the Dosage a champagne is used as part of the "Liqueur d'Expédition", because the sugar can be dissolved tastelessly.
+The classified as AOC Pineau des Charentes is a so-called alcoholic Vin de liqueur, The "Esprit de Cognac" is a high-quality light cognac, which is used in the Dosage a champagne is used as part of the "Liqueur d'Expédition", as it can be sugar neutral in taste.

-Complete lists of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are included under the keyword vinification .
+Complete listings of the numerous vinification measures or cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are included under the keyword vinification .
 Comprehensive information on wine law is available under the keyword wine law,